Friends (2001 film): Release and reception

 Friends was released on 14 January 2001, Pongal day.
 Malathi Rangarajan of The Hindu stated, "With friendship as the theme, Siddique presents a decent entertainer, which of course could have been crisper."
 Shilpa Kannan from Zee TV noted "at last, we have one thoroughly enjoyable picture this year" and "except for the end, which is a bit melodramatic, Friends is an excellent movie for debutant director Siddique."
 Ananda Vikatan rated the film 42 out of 100.
 Krishna Chidambaram of Kalki felt the director separated two halves differently calling the first half as enjoyable but felt the second half as sentimental and the both should have been equally mixed.
 Malini Mannath of Chennai Online wrote "It is a fairly engaging entertainer with the first part moving at a fast pace with ribtickling humour and slapstick comedy thrown in.
 The second half has a jerky narration, the smooth transition of the original somehow missing in the remake".
 Despite facing tough competition with Ajith Kumar's Dheena, Friends emerged a commercial success, running for more than 175 days in theatres and became a hit for the careers of leading actors Vijay and Suriya.
 The film was nominated for the Filmfare Award for Best Film – Tamil.

-Home media

-The film is digitally available on YouTube in Tamil language.
-It is available in Hindi dubbed version currently streaming on Ultra Play app.
+The film was re-released in a digitally remastered 4K version on 21 November 2025.